RoHS Compliance

 Does RoHS apply to batteries?

 NOTE: Under China RoHS, batteries ARE included/covered.
-This has particular implications for the electric vehicles market given the size of the battery pack.
+This has particular implications for the electric vehicles market.

 Does RoHS apply to RFID tags?